mikee47/Sming-NVS/README.rst

 .. note:: if an NVS partition is truncated (for example, when the partition table layout is changed), its contents should be erased.
 ESP-IDF build system provides a ``idf.py erase_flash`` target to erase all contents of the flash chip.

 .. note:: NVS works best for storing many small values, rather than a few large values of the type 'string' and 'blob'.
-If you need to store large blobs or strings, consider using the facilities provided by the FAT filesystem on top of the wear levelling library.
+If you need to store large blobs or strings, consider using a regular file system.

 Keys and values